This post may contain affiliate links to some TERRIfic sites you should check out. Learn more about it here.

 Yes, it’s cliche but skipping the coffee really is the smart move to make.
 Not only does it keep more money in your bank account, but it kicks the addiction to caffeine.
 Hopefully, that will make room for an addiction for something good like endorphins from exercise.

 2. Shop off season

-Sure winter may be around the corner, but that’s no reason to stop you from buying that killer bathing suite that’s 75 percent off if you know you need one.
+Sure winter may be around the corner, but that’s no reason to stop you from buying that killer bathing suit that’s 75 percent off if you know you need one.
 It may not be used now, but you’ll be happy you purchased it at a steep discount once summer rolls around next year.
 Make it a point to shop off season whenever you can and you’ll never pay full price again.

 3. Make the switch to LED

 We all know that fluorescent lights are a no-no, but CFL bulbs aren’t exactly the best choice either.
 Instead, use LED bulbs.
 At up to $20 per light bulb it may be a bit of an investment now, but you’ll be thrilled once you see your electricity bill drop.